ferguimara/OMS-frontend/README.md

 - Enhance what orders look like
 - For buyers, add a cart option
 - Clean up code
+- Fix Admin Page
+- Only see orders for that user

 ## Resources that Helped Me Out
 [Click here](https://www.robinwieruch.de/complete-firebase-authentication-react-tutorial) Here is a very informative guide that breaks down Firebase implementation with React apps!